What is Library Instruction?

 In either case, please submit your request at least two weeks in advance and with at least two date choices.
 This will ensure the availability of a librarian, access to a computer lab, and adequate preparation of materials.
 A customized presentation will require a copy of the assignment at the time of your request.
 If you would like a specific database covered, please include this as well as any other specific topics you would like covered.
 A librarian may contact you to discuss your assignment in more detail.

-To schedule an instruction, please visit the library in person, or contact Terri Daniels.
+To schedule an instruction, please visit the library in person, or contact Adam Johnson.

 What to Provide